From arthritic pain to ligament instabilities, there are many knee injuries that can prevent you from performing your best.

-In this post, we’ll review the best patellar knee supports that are currently on the market.
+In this post, I’ll review the best patellar knee straps and supports that are currently on the market.

-But first, here’s a brief explainer on how patellar knee supports work and what you should look for when buying your first brace.
+But first, here’s a brief explainer of how patellar knee straps work and what you should look for when buying your first brace.

 What is a Patellar Knee Support?
 Who Should Use One?

 A patellar knee support is a type of knee brace that is designed to provide extra support around the kneecap.

 They work by gently lifting the patella into the proper position and providing compression all around the knee in order to distribute pressure more evenly across the patellar tendon.

 While more research is needed to determine the specific benefits of using patellar knee supports, studies suggest that patellar knee supports may be effective in reducing the pain associated with a number of conditions, including:

 - Patellar tendonitis (“jumper’s knee”) – Patellar knee supports aid in the treatment of this common sport injury by preventing excessive lateral shifting of the patella .

 - Arthritis – At least one study suggests that using a flexible knee brace can help reduce pain and increase range of movement in individuals with knee osteoarthritis.